NotInsertIGN/NotInsertIGN/README.md

 My name is InsertIGN, and I like to pretend that I am a professional programmer.
 I am fluent in over twelve languages, including Javascript, HTML, CSS, .NET framework, Java, Python, Ruby, Dart, Swift and more!
 I like to make projects that can help other people, whether they be programmers or everyday Internet users.
 I enjoy making websites and libraries for programming languages.
 My favourite language is by far Java - although I am probably very biased - and as such, you will see a bunch of my projects programmed in Java.
 I am not the greatest programmer, and will never claim to be, although my mediocreness is sometimes enough to help people, so if you ever want to talk to me about anything, don't hesitate to message me on Discord at InsertIGN#7684.

 Outside of the digital world, I play tennis, I've been playing piano for over eight years, and enjoy sleeping.

+My popular projects and repositories are all listed below, along with information about each of them!

+// TODO, since I only recently started posting my code to Github